nataliia-stef/MappingApplication/README.md

 # MappingApplication
-A College project, mapping application done with JS that shows you the existing wildlife centres depending on your search query
+A College project, a mapping application that shows you the existing wildlife centres depending on your search query.
+Done with vanilla JS using Google Places and Google Maps API.